nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Scheduling an item : `plan`

-Schedules an item in the unscheduled item list.
+Schedules an item from the wishlist.

 Format: `plan INDEX d/DAY NUMBER st/START TIME`

 * Schedules the item at the specified `INDEX`.
 The index refers to the index number displayed in the unscheduled item list.
-* The index **must be a positive integer** 1, 2, 3, ...​
-* `DAY NUMBER` **must be a positive integer** 1, 2, 3, ...​ referring to a day in the list of days displayed.
+* `DAY NUMBER` must be an integer from 1 to the duration (in days) of the trip.
 * `START TIME` should be given in the format `hh:mm`, or `hh:mm:ss` where `hh` is the hour in 24-hour format, `mm` is the minute, and `ss` is the seconds.
-* The end time of the item is calculated by adding the `DURATION` of the item to the `START TIME`.
+* The end time of the item is automatically calculated by adding the `DURATION` of the item to the `START TIME`.
 * You can only add an item if there is no clash in timing between the start and end time of the new item, and the start and end time of any existing scheduled item.
+* When an item is scheduled, the cost of the item will be automatically deducted from the budget of the itinerary.

 <div markdown="block" class="alert alert-info">